 Supporters of the HRO bill want to make clear that Jacksonville is a city in which employment discrimination against LGBT workers is strictly prohibited.
 To be sure, former mayor and current council member Tommy Hazouri (who is sponsoring the HRO bill) underscored that Jacksonville’s motto is “Jacksonville—where Florida begins.”
 If we think of the city as a gateway to our state, Hazouri suggests, then that motto “should also read: where inequality ends,” according to the NBC 12 News article.

 Contact a Workplace Discrimination Lawyer in West Palm Beach

 If you or someone you love experienced discrimination during the hiring process or was wrongfully terminated, you may be able to file a claim and should discuss your case with an experienced West Palm Beach employment discrimination lawyer as soon as possible.
-Contact Scott Wagner and Associates, P.A. to learn more about how we can help.
+Contact Scott • Wagner and Associates to learn more about how we can help.